-Other Information
+Other Supplementary Information

 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Loudon County Solid Waste Disposal Commission's financial statements.
-The schedules of expenditures of state financial assistance and board of commissioners are presented for the purposes of additional analysis and are not a required part of the financial statements.
+The schedule of the board of commissioners is presented for the purpose of additional analysis and is not a required part of the financial statements.